 Bennett turned to walk away when Klevesahl slammed a punch under his left ear, knocking him down and knocking him out.
 The Undersheriff then took Bennett’s gun away and punched him in the eye then split his upper lip.
 Bennett scrambled up and ran toward the jail, with Klevesahl following yelling, Bennett reported, “all the names he could put his tongue to”.

-At the jail’s front entrance Klevesahl confronted Jails Superintendent Gilfeather to complain about Bennett, but Gilfeather brushed him off.
-That’s when Klevesahl challenged Gilfeather by yelling "You and I will fight this out yet!"
-To which Gilfeather replied, “If you do, you’ll lose, but you can start now if you want to.”
+At the jail’s front entrance Klevesahl confronted Jails Superintendent Gilfether to complain about Bennett, but Gilfether brushed him off.
+That’s when Klevesahl challenged Gilfether by yelling "You and I will fight this out yet!"
+To which Gilfether replied, “If you do, you’ll lose, but you can start now if you want to.”
 At which time Klevesahl backed down and walked away.

 Sheriff Eggers told the SF Call that he had heard of the brawl and that he would make an investigation.
 Bennet said he would swear out a complaint of assault and robbery against Klevesahl.
 How the high-profile matter was resolved or hushed up remains a mystery.